bioinformed/glu-genetics/docs/modules/convert/from_lbd.rst

 ================================================================
-:mod:`convert.lbd2sdat` --- Import an Illumina LBD file into GLU
+:mod:`convert.from_lbd` --- Import an Illumina LBD file into GLU
 ================================================================

-.. module:: convert.lbd2sdat
+.. module:: convert.from_lbd
    :synopsis: Import an Illumina LBD file into GLU

-.. module:: lbd2sdat
+.. module:: from_lbd
    :synopsis: Import an Illumina LBD file into GLU